adobe/aio-theme/README.md

 **This allows to write content once, and reuse it everywhere.**

 For example, let's say there are 2 repositories named http://github.com/adobedocs/repo1 and http://github.com/adobedocs/repo2.
-Both are Gatsby sites using the theme `@adobe/gatsby-theme-aio` and have markdown content defined under `src/pages`.
+Both are sites using the theme and have markdown content defined under `src/pages`.

 1) repo1 has reusable markdown content written with Variant Blocks under `/src/pages/debugging/index.md`: